atomictag/incremental-bars/README.md

 - An emitter that understands the intermediate representation and is capable of generating instructions for the target backend (incremental-dom, virtual-dom, etc.) from the input sequence.
 Currently only incremental-dom is supported.
 - A Handlebars JavascriptCompiler extension that generates a list of functions to execute at runtime instead if a plain string

-I chose to use [incremental-dom](https://github.com/google/incremental-dom) because it's a beautiful, fast and dead-simple library which has already a notion of "sequence of instructions" which map really well with the above approach (to the extent that the "intermediate representation" is just a little bit more than a list of idom-like meta-instructions).
+[incremental-dom](https://github.com/google/incremental-dom) was chosen because it's a beautiful, fast and dead-simple library which has already a notion of "sequence of instructions" which map really well with the above approach (to the extent that the "intermediate representation" is just a little bit more than a list of idom-like meta-instructions).

+> The main purpose of this library is to be used as a build-time tool to generate optimized precompiled templates.
+> Although it is perfectly possible to package it to run in a browser, and therefore use it as a runtime compiler,
+> expect some inevitable size and performance overhead due to the additional internalization steps required to parse
+> and process the HTML input.

 Installing
 ----------